 - Note temperature, pulse rate and quality, blood pressure.

 - With the patient adequately undressed and comfortable, systematically examine the abdomen - inspection, percussion (the abdomen may be tympanitic in bowel obstruction), palpation, auscultation (absent bowel sounds indicate obstruction/volvulus).
-Is it an acute abdomen - is there distension, guarding, rigidity or rebound tenderness?
-Is a mass palpable, and if so, is it pulsatile?
+Establish whether it is an acute abdomen - note whether there is distension, guarding, rigidity or rebound tenderness.
+Note whether there is a palpable mass and, if so, whether it is pulsatile.

 - Examine the testes and hernial orifices.